How to find details of councillors’ allowances and interests Click to get info

 Details of councillors’ declarations of their receipt of gifts and hospitality are also reported in the Ethical Monitoring Report and on their individual webpages.

 The role of a councillor Click to get info

 Councillors have a wide-ranging role and it’s up to each individual councillor to choose how they work.
-However, broadly speaking, councillors have three main areas of responsibility:
+In general, councillors have three main areas of responsibility:

-The London Borough of Waltham Forest is divided up into 20 areas – known as wards – and each ward elects three councillors.
+The London Borough of Waltham Forest is divided up into 20 areas, known as wards.
+Each ward elects three councillors.

 For many councillors, representing their ward is the most important aspect of their role.
 This can involve a variety of activities but usually means councillors will spend time:

-- Holding surgeries where local people can drop in with enquiries about the council or raise issues and concerns about any problems that they have which the councillor can deal with or seek to resolve
+- holding surgeries where local people can drop in with enquiries about the council or raise issues and concerns about any problems, which the councillor can deal with or seek to resolve

 All councillors are involved in making decisions about how the council is run, what services the council should provide, and how the council should spend its money.

 For more on how the council to makes decisions read our page on council decision making.

 The council’s constitution sets out which committees, councillors, and officers can take which types of decision.